 Blue Cash Preferred® Card from American Express: Best for groceries

 Cardmembers also earn 6 percent cash back on the first $6,000 spent at U.S. supermarkets each year, 6 percent back on select U.S. streaming services, 3 percent back on transit and U.S. gas station purchases and 1 percent back on everything else.
-A $95 annual fee applies, you can get a $0 introductory annual fee for the first year.
+A $95 annual fee applies.
 Lastly, rewards can only be redeemed for statement credits to your account.

 American Express Cash Magnet® Card: Best for flat-rate cash back